ChilliCream/workshops/crypto/docs/docs/03-frontend/frontend6.md

 Calling `loadNext` _will not_ cause the component to suspend.
 Instead, the `isLoadingNext` value will be set to `true` while the request is in flight, and the new items from the pagination request will be added to the connection, causing the component to re-render.

-You might use `isLoadingNext` to display some progress indicator,
+You might use `isLoadingNext` to display some progress indicator.

 :::